sgorgun/stack-task-python/README.md

         pass
 ```

-You may find the interface above here: `tasks/stack.py`.

-## Problem 1: Implement stack using the default interface

-Your first programming assignment is to implement the provided default interface for Stack above.
+Your task is to implement the provided default interface for Stack above.
-Tests will check your implementation in different scenarios, for simplicity you may assume that only numeric elements will be used for testing.

-Please use a template for the implementation (`tasks/stack.py`).
+Please use a template for the implementation (`tasks/stack.py:Stack`).

-## Problem 2: Check whether a given parentheses expression is valid
+## Exercise 2: Check whether a given parentheses expression is valid

 Given a string `s` containing just the characters `'('`, `')'`, `'{'`, `'}'`, `'['` and `']'`, determine if the input string is valid.